Pearls from artists* # 274

 Comments are welcome!

-Posted on November 15, 2017, in An Artist's Life, Art in general, Inspiration, Pearls from Artists, Studio and tagged "Featherd Glory: In a studio in Paris an old craft is given new life", "The New Yorker", beauty, Burkhard Bilger, Eric Charles-Donatien, meaning, story.
+Posted on November 15, 2017, in 2017, An Artist's Life, Art in general, Inspiration, Pearls from Artists, Studio and tagged "Featherd Glory: In a studio in Paris an old craft is given new life", "The New Yorker", beauty, Burkhard Bilger, Eric Charles-Donatien, meaning, story.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 274.